BYUHPC/sci-comp-course/project/phase2.md

 # Phase 2: I/O, Checkpointing, and Version Control

+**Reminders:**
+ - Please do this assignment and all future assignments *on the supercomputer*.
+You will not be able to submit from your local machine.
+ - Our [AI Policy](../syllabus.md#ai-policy) is enforced and meant to help you grow.

 In this phase you'll make your [wave simulation program](overview.md) more capable and versatile by reading from arbitrary data files to determine initial state, writing to data files to indicate final state, and implementing [checkpointing](../readings/checkpointing.md) for resilience against unexpected program termination.
-You'll check in your work via [git](../readings/git.md) and build it with [CMake](../readings/make-and-cmake.md), which will make life easier for this and subsequent assignments. **Reminder: Please do this assignment and all future assignments on the supercomputer.** You will not be able to submit from your local machine.
+You'll check in your work via [git](../readings/git.md) and build it with [CMake](../readings/make-and-cmake.md), which will make life easier for this and subsequent assignments.

 It's a good idea to break your wave orthotope class over multiple classes in such a way that it'll be maximally useful for subsequent phases.
-I recommend a structure similar to [`mountainsolve` in the example code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/mountainsolve.cpp), although you don't yet need the `#ifdef`s at the top.
+I recommend a structure similar to [`mountainsolve` in the example code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/mountainsolve.cpp), although you don't yet need the `#ifdef`s (sometimes `#if defined`s) or the namespace.

 **You can test this and subsequent phases against [wavefiles.tar.gz](wavefiles.tar.gz)**; usage instructions are on the [resources page](../resources.md#the-project).